-Interest expense increased by approximately \$4.0 million from 2022 to 2023 and by approximately \$2.0 million from 2021 to 2022.
-The increase in interest expense was primarily caused by the significantly higher average debt balance from borrowings to finance our acquisitions.
+Interest expense increased by approximately \$753,000 from 2023 to 2024 and by approximately \$4.0 million from 2022 to 2023.
+The increase in interest expense was primarily caused by the significantly higher average debt balance from borrowings to finance our acquisitions in 2023 and the additional interest expense from construction loans in 2024 related to build-out projects.